Null controllability from the exterior of a one-dimensional nonlocal heat equation: Introduction and main results

 In the present paper we consider a nonlocal version of the boundary controllability problem for the heat equation in the one dimensional case.
 The standard problem to find a boundary control for the heat equation is a well-known topic and has been studied by several authors.
 We refer for example to the pioneer works of MacCamy, Mize and Seidman \cite{maccamy1968approximate, maccamy1969approximate} and the books of Zuazua \cite{Zua1} and Lions \cite{Lio1}, and the references therein, for a complete analysis and review on this topic.

 Next, we describe our problem and state the main result.
 We consider the fractional heat equation in the interval $(-1,1)$.
 That is,

-In \eqref{HE-EX}, $u=u(x,t)$ is the state to be controlled, $T>0$ and $0<s<1$ are real numbers, $(-\partial_x^2)^s$ denotes the fractional Laplace operator (see \eqref{fl_def}) and $g=g(x,t)$ is the exterior control function which is localized in a nonempty open subset $\mathcal O$ of ($\Omc)$.
+In \eqref{HE-EX}, $u=u(x,t)$ is the state to be controlled, $T>0$ and $0<s<1$ are real numbers, $g=g(x,t)$ is the exterior control function which is localized in a nonempty open subset $\mathcal O$ of ($\Omc)$ and $(-\partial_x^2)^s$ denotes the fractional Laplace operator given formally for a smooth function $u$ by the following singular integral:

+We refer to Section \ref{sec-2} for the precise definition.
 We mention that it has been shown in \cite{War-ACE} that a boundary control (the case where the control $g$ is localized in a nonempty subset of the boundary) does not make sense for the fractional Laplace operator.
 By \cite{War-ACE}, for the fractional Laplace operator, the classical boundary control problem must be replaced by an exterior control problem.
 That is, the control function must be localized outside the open set $(-1,1)$ as it is formulated in \eqref{HE-EX}.